akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSource/onFailuresWithBackoff.md

 ## Description

-Wraps the given @apidoc[Source] with a @apidoc[Source] that will restart it when it fails using an exponential backoff.
+Wraps the given @apidoc[Source] with a @apidoc[Source] that will restart it when it fails using exponential backoff.
 The backoff resets back to `minBackoff` if there hasn't been a restart within `maxRestartsWithin`  (which defaults to `minBackoff`).

 This @apidoc[Source] will not emit a failure as long as maxRestarts is not reached.